NAQT Member Biographies

 R. Robert Hentzel graduated from Iowa State University with degrees in Physics and Mathematics.
 An avid and successful academic competitor since high school, in 1992 Robert founded the Iowa State Academic Quiz Bowl Club.
-Robert won the 2006 N. Gordon Carper Lifetime Achievement Award "for meritorious services in sustaining and enriching collegiate academic competitions" and the 2010 Benjamin Cooper Academic Ambassador Award "for his dedication to popularizing pyramidal questions in high school quiz bowl in new regions around the United States."
-Robert and his wife Emily Pike and their sons Nathaniel and Timothy currently reside in Bloomington, Minnesota.
+Robert won the 2006 N. Gordon Carper Lifetime Achievement Award “for meritorious services in sustaining and enriching collegiate academic competitions” and the 2010 Benjamin Cooper Academic Ambassador Award “for his dedication to popularizing pyramidal questions in high school quiz bowl in new regions around the United States.”
+Robert and his wife Emily Pike and their children Nathaniel, Timothy, Eleanor, and Margaret currently reside in Bloomington, Minnesota.
 He became a member of NAQT in 1997.

 Chief Financial Officer

 Director of Community College Programs

 Chad Kubicek grew up in Columbus, Nebraska, where the lack of quiz bowl opportunities led him to join the forensics team, and he became Columbus High’s first-ever double-ruby member of the National Forensic League.
 Matriculating at Iowa State University, he joined the quiz bowl team as a freshman, was a teammate of Rob Hentzel for five years, and served as the club’s treasurer and tournament director before graduating with a degree in mathematics.
 He became a full member of NAQT in 2000 and was elected CFO in 2003.
 Chad and his wife Shelly and their handsome kindergartener Matthew currently reside in the Kansas City area.

 Vice President of Operations